 “Carolina, it was not my daughter’s fault that Lizzie got herself drugged last year.
 It was her mistake and she should have known better than to leave a drink unattended and come back to it.
 Anyone could have done something to it.
 Maybe if she wasn’t so sheltered she would know that.”

 I swallow nervously and look at Lizzie.
 She sighs and then walks over to the café counter.
 I feel even worse.
 I really wish my mother would stop bringing that up.
 It wasn’t really something Lizzie or I liked to think about.
 We had come so far since that time, but it felt that whenever my mother opened her mouth about it, that night came rushing back to us.
 What made it worse, is that my mother seems to blame Lizzie for what happened instead of me.
 I know she is trying to defend me, but I wish she would stop.
 It was my fault and I accept that.
 It was because of me that the Tri-Fruhms targeted Lizzie, it was because of me that she came to the party, and it was because of me that her drink got spiked.
 Yes, I didn’t spike the drink, but…I was going to.
-I just hesitated and Clare did it for me.
+I just hesitated and Clare did it before me.
 I tried to stop it at the last minute, but Lizzie would have never been in that situation if it weren’t for me.

 I don’t know why, but my mother cannot seem to accept that.
 She insists that it wasn’t my fault and was furious with me for apologizing to Lizzie and her mother for it, during the summer.
 I don’t know what it is, but I think there is some weird, almost competition-like thing going on between her and Mrs. Drake; more on my mom’s side than hers.
 It has gotten worse since last year.
 I am really starting to think that our mothers are becoming fr-enemies.

 Mrs. Drake sighs.
 “Rose, I don’t want to start this with you again, but I will say this.
 My daughter is not sheltered.
-I taught her everything she needed to know, including, avoiding parties like the one she attended.
+I taught her everything she needed to know, including, avoidi0ng parties like the one she attended.
 She only went because your daughter begged her to.
 All the while, she and her sorority sisters were planning on drugging her.
 It wouldn’t have mattered whether she drank from that glass or not.
 You and I both know they would have found another way to get those drugs into her system.
 It was a horrible thing that they did, your daughter included.
 I am just grateful Lizzie was drinking club soda that night. ” She waves her hand.
 “But you know what, Abby apologized and made amends, so Lizzie forgave her and so did I.”